|Myofibrillar Myopathy (MFM)|

 |P3/P3||Affected||This horse carries two copies of the P3 variant.
 The horse is expected to develop symptoms of exercise intolerance.|

-MFM is associated with a semidominant allele of an undisclosed gene that likely has incomplete penetrance.
-The semidominant allele is commonly abbreviated as P3, with the recessive wild-type allele abbreviated as n.
+MFM is associated with semidominant variants (P3 and P4) of FLNC and MYOZ3, respectively.
+The semidominant alleles are abbreviated as P3 and P4, with the recessive wild-type alleles abbreviated as n.